requery/requery/README.md

     .toSelfObservable().subscribe(::updateFromResult);
 ```

-Optional Read/write separation.
-If you prefer separating read from writes mark the entity as
+**Read/write separation** If you prefer separating read from writes mark the entity as
 @ReadOnly and use update statements to modify data instead.

 ```java